 The church in the West is declining in a secular environment.
-In developing countries it is growing.
-Engagement with indigenous issues is patchy and sometimes comes across as tokenistic.
+In countries it is growing.

-According to Rev Dr Roland Croucher, Director, John Mark Ministries, five key trends have significantly impacted the Western church: individualism, privatism, pluralism, relativism, anti-institutionalism.
+According to Roland Croucher, five trends have significantly impacted the Western church: individualism, privatism, pluralism, relativism, anti-institutionalism.

 Let's tease them out a little.